Website Compliance for Medical Device Companies

 FDA: Governs what you can say about your devices.
 Marketing claims must align with cleared or approved indications.
 Off-label promotion is prohibited.
 Comparative claims need substantiation.
 Every product page is a regulatory document.

-HIPAA: If your website collects any protected health information (PHI) — patient names, conditions, treatment history — through forms, portals, or chat, you need HIPAA-compliant infrastructure.
+HIPAA: If your website collects any protected health information (PHI) through forms, portals, or chat (patient names, conditions, treatment history), you need HIPAA-compliant infrastructure.
 This means encrypted transmission, BAA-covered hosting, and access controls.

 ADA: The Americans with Disabilities Act requires websites to be accessible to people with disabilities.
 Courts have consistently ruled that websites are "places of public accommodation."
 WCAG 2.1 Level AA is the standard courts reference.